petersonjonath/personalwebpage/talks.md

 ## invited lectures
 ---

+"Philology for the Living and the Dead."
+University Seminar on World Philology.
+Columbia University.
+2025.

 "Disfiguring the Divine: Vyāsa's Body between Polemic and Procession."
 University Seminar on Writing and Religion, Columbia University.
 2024.

 "Love and other Cross-Cultural Conversations in Persian and Sanskrit."
 Department of Religious Studies, Yale University.
 2024.